 \subsection{Analysis of Ho-Kalman Algorithm}

-The Ho-Kalman algorithm~\cite{ho1966effective, oymak2021revisiting} is widely used to derive a state-space realization of LTI systems.
-Before introducing the Ho-Kalman algorithm, first we need to introduce some notations in accordance with~\cite{oymak2021revisiting}.
-For the system \eqref{linear_system0}, let $\overline{A}, \overline{B}, \overline{C}$ be the state-space realization corresponding to the output of Ho-Kalman algorithm with true Markov parameter matrices.
-Let $ H^+ $ and $ H^- $ are the sub-matrices of $ H $ discarding the left-most and right-most $ mK_1 \times p $ block respectively.
-Denote $L$ as the best rank-$n$ approximation of $H^{-}$.
+The Ho-Kalman algorithm~\cite{ho1966effective, oymak2021revisiting} is widely used to derive a state-space realization of LTI systems. \ssun{Before introducing the Ho-Kalman algorithm, we first need to define the matrix $G$, consisting of the first $K$ Markov parameter matrices: